CS2103AUG2016-W09-C3/main/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+1. Should be able to hold up to 1000 tasks
+2. Should contain a user guide on how to use the product
+3. Should have a back-up memory
+4. Should be able to work without internet connection
-3. Should come with automated unit tests and open source code.
+5. Should come with automated unit tests
-4. Should favor DOS style commands over Unix-style commands.
+6. Should favor DOS style commands over Unix-style commands

 {More to be added}